AdamSobieski/Narratology/Content/Concepts.md

 Concept-related functionalities can be provided via extension methods which attempt to retrieve and subsequently utilize services by interface.

-## Retrieving Concepts
+## Searching for and Retrieving Concepts

-Techniques are being designed and explored for client systems to retrieve concepts from artificial-intelligence systems.
-For examples:
+Techniques are being designed and explored for client systems to search for and retrieve concepts from artificial-intelligence systems.

 ```cs
 IEnumerable<IConcept> candidates = system.GetConcept(